markush81/fast2smart/doc/Run.md

 ...
 ```

-Another intersting thing is to see if subscriber to a topic is done with its work.
+Another interseting thing is to see if subscriber to a topic is done with its work.

 ```bash
 [vagrant@kafka-1 ~]$ kafka-consumer-groups.sh --bootstrap-server kafka-1:9092 --group purchase-streaming --describe